 The album opens up with a montage of Biggie’s life, from his birth and upbringing to his inevitable life of crime and, eventually, his release from jail.
 Narrated by famous musical pieces of each era, it ends with a conversation between him and a correctional officer.
 The officer says he will see him soon, but Biggie has other plans in mind, vowing to never return to prison again.
 This is the inciting incident of Biggie’s journey, and perfectly encapsulates why he put so much effort into perfecting his craft.

-Throughout the album, Biggie offers us an in-depth no-sugarcoat view of his upbringing and the environment he grew up in.
+Throughout the album, Biggie offers us an in-depth view of his upbringing and the environment he grew up in, with no sugarcoating.
 On tracks like Everyday Struggle and Things Done Changed, he reflects on his childhood and adolescence, focusing on the hardships he had to face as a result of growing up in an impoverished neighborhood.
 He makes it clear that from here on out, there is no going back.

 Growing up listening to the poets of today who are hailed as the modern day Biggie’s and 2Pac’s, it is interesting to hear the similarities between them stemming from the wide influence Biggie has.
 With his complex rhyme schemes and syllable stretching to emphasize certain rhymes, it is hard to believe that someone who had only been rapping for three years prior was able to influence a whole generation of MC’s.